owtaylor/flatpak-indexer/README.md

 # shows environment variable substitution with a fallback
 pyxis_client_cert: ${PYXIS_CERT_DIR:${HOME}/.config/flatpak-indexer}/client.crt
 pyxis_client_key: ${PYXIS_CERT_DIR:${HOME}/.config/flatpak-indexer}/client.key
+# name of a Koji config section
+koji_config: brew
 # When extract_icons is set for an index, icons are saved to icons_dir and labels are
 # rewritten in the index from a data: URL to an URL formed from icons_uri
 icons_dir: ${OUTPUT_DIR:out}/icons/